Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

-2. If you don’t have a ‘Post Process Volume’ in your scene then [follow these instructions](https://subscription.packtpub.com/book/game_development/9781784391966/4/ch04lvl1sec24/adding-post-process) to add one.
+2. If you don`t have a `Post Process Volume` in your scene then [follow these instructions](https://subscription.packtpub.com/book/game_development/9781784391966/4/ch04lvl1sec24/adding-post-process) to add one.
 Then:
-    1. Select your ‘Post Process Volume’ in ‘World Outliner’.
+    1. Select your `Post Process Volume` in `World Outliner`.
-    2. In its ‘Details Panel’ go to ‘Rendering Features’/ ‘Post Process Materials’/ ‘Array’.
+    2. In its `Details Panel` go to `Rendering Features`/ `Post Process Materials`/ `Array`.
-    3. Add a new array element and select ‘Asset reference’ from the drop down.
+    3. Add a new array element and select `Asset reference` from the drop down.
-    4. Use the arrow next to the array element you have added to select ‘M_OwlAlpha’.
+    4. Use the arrow next to the array element you have added to select `M_OwlAlpha`.

     ![alt_text](images/image17.png "image_tooltip")

-    5. (If this doesn’t appear in your list, go to ‘Content Browser’/  ‘View Options’/ ‘Show Plugin Content’ and then repeat.
+    5. (If this doesn`t appear in your list, go to `Content Browser`/  `View Options`/ `Show Plugin Content` and then repeat.